-As Osmocote celebrates its 50th anniversary it continues to innovate for growers.
-And ICL Specialty Fertilizers continues to invest in product development and applied science.
+As Osmocote celebrates its 50th anniversary it continues to innovate for growers — and ICL continues to invest in product development and applied science.

 Rijkers unveils that ICL is currently developing products that are suited to specific fertiliser challenges at nurseries.
 For instance, the company is working on gaining registration in the UK for "Osmocote Blue-Max" for hydrangeas, that it expects will be available in 2018.

 Using CRFs in nursery stock is a very sustainable manner of feeding plants.
-With the unique Osmocote range of products, growers can select the right product for a very precise nutrition in an environmental-friendly manner.
+With the unique Osmocote range of products, growers can select the right product for a very precise nutrition in an environmentally friendly manner.

 He says: "The CRF industry agrees with the fact that biodegradability standards will be developed in the future but we need time to meet these changing criteria.
-24 months is an impossible time of degradation as for example CRF products need to release nutrients for 12-14 months.
+Twenty-four months is an impossible time of degradation as, for example, CRF products need to release nutrients for 12-14 months.
 We need three years to understand what the time of degradation can be.
-We want to do this with the legislators and at the same time we also agree to develop a test (as stated in the reviewed legislation) to test the biodegradability of the CRF’s.
+We want to do this with the legislators and at the same time we also agree to develop a test (as stated in the reviewed legislation) of CRF biodegradability.
 At the moment, there’s no such official test in the EU."